simoncrowe/python-query-filter/README.md

 ## python-query-filter

-This package provides a functional API for filtering collections of heterogeneous, nested dictionaries or complex objects.
+This package provides a funcion-based API for filtering collections of heterogeneous, nested dictionaries or complex objects.
 It has 100% test coverage.